The beachfront Turks and Caicos Islands House of Assembly at Cockburn Town

 The Hilly A. Ewing Building on Providenciales is home to government offices and the Office of the Premier.

-The functioning of government is similar to that of the United Kingdom, with a major difference being that our parliament (House of Assembly) consists of only one chamber (unicameral), and not an upper and lower house as in the UK and the US.
+The functioning of government is similar to that of the United Kingdom, with a major difference being that the islands' parliament (House of Assembly) consists of only one chamber (unicameral), and not an upper and lower house, as in the U.K. and the U.S.

 Parliament consists of 19 members, of which 15 are voted democratically.
-10 of these are voted in a traditional constituency, and 5 are ‘all-island' candidates, of which every voter has the option to elect.
-Of the remaining 4 members who are not elected, the Governor appoints two, and the Premier and Leader of the Opposition each appoint one.
+Ten of these are voted in a traditional constituency, and five are ‘all-island' candidates, of which every voter has the option to elect.
+Of the remaining four members who are not elected, the Governor appoints two, and the Premier and Leader of the Opposition each appoint one.

 A stained glass representation of the Turk sand Caicos heraldic shield in the Speaker’s House, Palace of Westminster, United Kingdom.